Understanding the Serverless Architecture

-The serverless architecture runs in a closed source environment that means its performance characteristics are not easy to replicate in a local environment.
+The serverless architecture runs in a closed source environment which means its performance characteristics are not easy to replicate in a local environment.
 Luckily, you will find some amazing serverless monitoring tools out there in the market that you can put to use.

 - Security Reasons

 Serverless databases are sometimes misunderstood as more secure than that traditional databases.
 To some extent, it can be considered as a true fact because the operating system’s vulnerabilities are handled by cloud providers.
 The number of attacks is increasing because there are many more components to the application when compared to traditional architecture and every element is supposed to be an entry to the serverless app.